-On today’s date in 1993, Canadian musician Geddy Lee sang O Canada at Baltimore’s Camden Yards before the opening of the Major League Baseball (MLB) All-Star Game at Oriole Park.
+On today’s date in 1993, Canadian musician Geddy Lee sang O Canada at Baltimore’s Camden Yards before the opening of that year’s Major League Baseball (MLB) All-Star Game.

 Lee, who’s best known for being the bassist and lead vocalist of Rush, sang the Canadian anthem before U.S. actor James Earl Jones recited his country’s anthem accompanied by the Morgan State University choir.